GeneMAP-Research/.github/profile/README.md

 GeneMAP-Research, supporting research at the GeneMAP Research Center with a robust infrastructure.

-GeneMAP is run the [Wonkam Lab](https://wonkamlab.github.io/index.html)
+GeneMAP is maintained by the [Wonkam Lab](https://wonkamlab.github.io/index.html)